Real Time Gross Settlement (RTGS)

 Also read: Bank FD vs NBFC FD

-Features and benefits of RTGS
+Features of RTGS

 1. Safety and security: RTGS (Real-Time Gross Settlement) is highly secure, reducing risks of loss, theft, or fraud compared to physical instruments like checks or demand drafts